 Each student at Centenary College is assigned a faculty advisor whose duty it is to counsel the student regarding a degree program, vocational or professional interests, the course schedule for each term, and progress toward graduation, including completion of core and major requirements.
 Each faculty advisor is available for frequent consultation and will contact advisees for conferences in case of deficient grade reports and for course program planning.
 Normally, however, it is the student’s responsibility to seek advice when needed, and students should not hesitate to contact their advisors at any time.
 Duties of advisors include:

-Be available for frequent consultation with the advisee.
+- Be available for frequent consultation with the advised.

 - Call in for consultation any students receiving midterm deficiencies, or whose classroom behavior indicates academic problems.

 - Prepare a degree plan for advisee.
 This should be done at the beginning of the junior year.

 - Be available for consultation by advisee on personal and social issues.